How to spot malnutrition

 - Encourage regular physical activity.
 Daily exercise — even if it's light — can stimulate appetite and strengthen bones and muscles.

 - Provide food-savings tips.
-If your loved one shops for groceries, encourage him or her to take a shopping list to the grocery store, check store fliers for sales and choose less expensive generic brands.
-Suggest splitting the cost of bulk goods or meals with a friend or neighbor, or frequenting restaurants that offer discounts for older adults.
+If your loved one shops for groceries, encourage him or her to bring a shopping list, check store fliers for sales and choose less expensive brands.
+Suggest splitting the cost of bulk goods or meals with a friend or neighbor, and frequenting restaurants that offer discounts for older adults.

 Remember, identifying and treating nutrition issues early can promote good health, independence and increased longevity.
 Take steps now to ensure your loved one's nutrition.